Contact us Request demo

 The solution

-Rajiv and the team at LUHFT worked in partnership with Mersey Care’s Telehealth Service and their remote monitoring technology partner Docobo, to set up the acute heart failure virtual ward which is now enabling the NHS to intervene early when signs of deterioration are observed.
+Rajiv and the team at LUHFT worked in partnership with Mersey Care’s Telehealth Service and their remote monitoring technology partner Graphnet, to set up the acute heart failure virtual ward which is now enabling the NHS to intervene early when signs of deterioration are observed.

 The Docobo remote monitoring solution from Graphnet has been trusted in out-of-hospital care since 2001.
-Now part of the Graphnet product suite, Docobo remote monitoring enables market-leading remote patient monitoring and virtual care across the UK and internationally.
+Now part of the Graphnet product suite, Docobo Remote Monitoring enables market-leading remote patient monitoring and virtual care across the UK and internationally.

 How does the heart failure virtual ward work?